 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients who were given antianxiety medications.
-These drugs are given to residents suffering from anxiety or depression.
+This tells you the percentage of residents who were given antianxiety drugs.
+These medications are generally used to treat patients suffering from depression or anxiety.

 Managing Depression Among Residents

 This datapoint measures the percent of long-term stay residents showing symptoms of depression.